Travelling to Ireland:

 From Dublin Airport

-Aircoach operates a service 700 from Dublin Airport to Leopardstown / Sandyford / Stillorgan which passes UCD (best option).
-It is cheaper if you book tickets online 24 hours in advance of travelling, but you can also buy the ticket on the bus.
-The destination stop will be “UCD slip road” on the aircoach booking website, coming from “Dublin Airport”.
-It is imperative that when boarding the bus you ask the driver to "SETDOWN at UCD.”
-These are important words as otherwise the bus will stop on the N11 and is a long walk to check-in.
+Aircoach operates a service from Dublin Airport to Leopardstown / Sandyford / Stillorgan (bus 700) which passes UCD (best option).
+If using the aircoach option, it is advisable to book tickets online 24 hours in advance of travelling.
+You can also buy the tickets from the bus driver.
+Clear directions are provided while exiting the airport indicating the bus stops for Airlink and Air Coach.
+The destination stop will be “UCD slip road” on the Aircoach booking website, coming from “Dublin Airport”.
+UCD Belfield Campus is 5 mins walking distance from the bus stop on the opposite side of the road.

-Airlink Express connects Dublin Airport with Dublin City centre and a number of popular Dublin locations.
-It is possible to get the Airlink to O’Connell Street (Dublin city centre) and then get a second bus (Dublin Bus No. 2, 11 or 46A) to UCD.
-This option costs roughly the same as getting the aircoach directly from Dublin Airport.
+The Airlink Express connects Dublin Airport with Dublin City centre and a number of popular Dublin locations.
+It is possible to get the Airlink to O’Connell Street (Dublin city centre) and then get a second bus (Dublin Bus No. 2, 11, 46A or 145) to UCD.
+This option costs roughly the same as getting the Aircoach directly from Dublin Airport.

 Dublin Bus also has a number of routes which serve Dublin Airport and Dublin City Centre.
 Bus No’s 16, 33, 41 and 747 arrive at O’Connell street, after which the bus numbers mentioned previously (Dublin Bus No. 2, 11 or 46A) can be taken to UCD.
 This option may work out slightly cheaper than the previous two, but will take significantly longer.